zuurw/gatsby-starter/README.md

 # will update as you edit code.
 It's awesome.

+# or to run end-to-end tests with Cypress, against the production build

+yarn test-prod:e2e

 # or, as with other starters, you can...

-gatsby develop
+yarn develop

 ```

 4.  **Open the source code and start editing!**

-Your site is now running at `http://localhost:8000`!
+After running `yarn develop` or `gatsby develop`, your site is now running at `http://localhost:8000`!

-Open the `high-quality-site` directory in your code editor of choice and look for these files to read the tests:
+Open the `my-gatsby-site` directory in your code editor of choice and look for these files to read the tests:

 - Any files in a folder called `__tests__`
 - Any files called `*.test.js` or `*.spec.js`